Virtuoso trumpeter Ryan Anthony is most notably known for his varied career as soloist, educator, chamber musician and orchestral player.

 Ryan began playing the trumpet at age of seven.
 A child prodigy, while still in high school Ryan was honoured as a Presidential Scholar; Ryan Anthony’s solo career started when at the age of sixteen - he won the highly publicized Seventeen Magazine/General Motors Concerto Competition – the second person ever to win the Grand Prize after Joshua Bell.

-Since diagnosis, Ryan has undergone an autologous Stem Cell Transplant and is currently in Complete Remission.
-He created the Ryan Anthony Foundation, a 501(c)(3) non-profit organization, in 2014 to manage and support Cancer Blows events.
+After receiving a multiple myeloma diagnosis in 2012, Ryan founded the Ryan Anthony Foundation, a 501(c)(3) nonprofit organization dedicated to promoting cancer research via a music concert series called "CancerBlows."
 The foundation strives to keep expenses to a minimum and is managed by a talented team of volunteers so that most of money given is used for its true purpose – to improve cancer treatment outcomes and ultimately find a cure.